Immediate Steps to Take After the Bus Accident

-The experienced Los Angeles Bus Accident Lawyers of Bisnar Chase have successfully represented accident victims for over 46 years.
+The experienced Los Angeles bus accident lawyers of Bisnar Chase have successfully represented accident victims for over 47 years.

-Whether you were a passenger on the bus or a pedestrian hit by the bus, we can help.
+Whether you were a bus passenger or a pedestrian hit by a bus, we can help.
 We will help you with medical treatment and to secure all evidence in the accident as soon as possible.

 - Serving California since 1978